Alectryon excelsus: Māori traditional uses

 The tītoki tree is one of the native trees in New Zealand that was traditionally planted by Māori.
 Usually, the pulp fruit from this tree is consumed by Māori while the wood is commonly used for making trainers and wheels because the wood is very elastic and strong.
-Furthermore, grains from this tree are used and processed into hair oil and the leaves of this tree will be soaked in the oil to provide a fragrant aroma.
-The production of oil is very traditional by crushing the seeds of the tītoki tree using a tourniquet-style hemp bag after that Māori will extract it into greenish oil.
+While the berries are edible, they were not a major part of traditional diets, tending to be sour and dry, and tītoki berries tended to be a famine food.